Ulmus minor 'Monumentalis': Putative specimens

-A suckering, narrow-pyramidal or columnar elm resembling a wild cypress (about 11 m), with dense upright branching and small dark-green leaves, that stood on the azalea lawn in RBGE till the 1990s (tree C2713), was probably one of Späth's three 1902 'Monumentalis'.
-Melville renamed it U. carpinifolia × U. plotii × U. glabra in 1958.
-The leaves were pilose above and rather distorted, the lower surface with a zone of dense hair towards the base of the midrib.
-The tree was one of the first RBGE elms into leaf.
-A stand of young, narrow, slow-growing, dense-foliaged, suckering field elm, with 'Monumentalis'-like leaves, below the Nelson Monument on Calton Hill, Edinburgh (2020), may be regrowth from one of the specimens from Späth.
+A small stand of young, narrow, slow-growing, dense-foliaged, suckering field elm, with 'Monumentalis'-like leaves, by Regent Walk below the Nelson Monument on Calton Hill, Edinburgh (2025), may be regrowth from one of the specimens from Späth.
 Aerial photographs from the 1980s show a tree on this site similar in appearance and size to the RBGE specimen.
 Calton Hill was described by Robert Louis Stevenson as "a hill of monuments", a sobriquet perhaps relevant to the planting-location of this cultivar.

+An elm in Gloucester Place, Brighton, listed by Brighton and Hove Council in 2025 as 'Monumentalis' without provenance information, lacks the dense foliage of Rinz's tree, and it flushes later in spring than the cultivar.